ºÚÁϲ»´òìÈ

 Research Supervision

-Professor Cave would be pleased to hear from potential students interested in researching legal and ethical issues relating to compulsion, consent and medical treatment of children and young people.Ìý
+Professor Cave would be pleased to hear from potential students interested in researching legal and ethical issues relating to emerging biotechnologies, consent and the medical treatment of children.Ìý

 Her most recent PhD students research/ed capacity and anorexia nervosa (ESRC funded), the best interests test (AHRC funded) and informed consent to abortion (AHRC funded).
 Please read the information here andÌýcontact her to arrange for advice on your draft proposal.